Generalized inverses, ideals, and projectors in rings: Introduction

 and

 respectively (see \cite[Definition 1, (i) and (ii) on page 693]{Baksalary-Trenkler (2010)}).

 Since the theory of generalized inverses of matrices and operators is closely connected with projections, i.e., idempotent (bounded) linear transformations, it is natural to think about a similar situation when working in any ring.
-In this paper, we show that this is indeed what happen.
-We show that we can similarly relate generalized inverses in a ring $\mathcal{R}$ to idempotent group endomorphisms $\rho: \mathcal{R} \rightarrow \mathcal{R}$, called projectors, which are linked to direct sum decompositions of $\mathcal{R}$, and use these relations in their study.
+In this paper, we show that we can similarly relate generalized inverses in a ring $\mathcal{R}$ to idempotent group endomorphisms $\rho: \mathcal{R} \rightarrow \mathcal{R}$, called projectors, which are linked to direct sum decompositions of $\mathcal{R}$, and use these relations in their study.